planqtn/planqtn/DEVELOPMENT.md

 hack/htn ui start --dev
 ```

 This should give you a http://localhost:5173 URL for the UI.
+The UI

 You can test the containerized setup by: